Jonathan Nolan: Career

+In 2019, it was announced that Nolan and Joy had signed a $150 million deal to create The Peripheral for Amazon Prime Video.
+Since they signed on, they earned at least $20 million a year as part of their first-look deal with Amazon Studios.
+Alongside The Peripheral, they executive produced the series Fallout, based on the popular video game series in collaboration with Bethesda Game Studios, as part of the deal.
+In 2025, it was reported Nolan and Joy had signed on to executive produce the series Wolfenstein, also based on the game series by Bethesda Softworks, in collaboration with developer MachineGames for Prime Video.

 Personal life

-Nolan found that having an English accent was very unpopular after moving to Chicago, so he learned to "sound like a good Chicago kid."
+In a 2006 interview, Nolan claimed that after moving to Chicago at a young age, his English accent proved to be "very unpopular" and so he learnt to "sound like a good Chicago kid."

 When contemplating the artistic differences between himself and his brother, Nolan remarked: "I've always suspected that it has something to do with the fact that he's left-handed and I'm right-handed, because he is somehow able to look at my ideas and flip them around in a way that's just a bit more twisted and interesting.
 It's great to be able to work with him that way."

 Nolan is married to Burn Notice writer and Westworld co-creator and executive producer Lisa Joy.
 They have a daughter and a son together.